 This quick and easy Kale and Sprout Salad with Soft Boiled Egg makes a satisfying and healthy lunch.
-Packed with veggies, this salad is also gluten-free.
+Ready in 15 minutes, this salad is packed with veggies and it is also gluten-free.

 I used to enjoy eating kale around ten years ago.
 Then I suddenly went right off of it, labelling it in my mind as tough and hard to swallow.
 I don’t quite recall how I fell out of love with kale.
 Perhaps I just had the bad luck of purchasing a couple of offensive packs on the trot.